bikashguptabg/top_1000_imdb_movies/README.md

 This project aims to analyze the top 1000 highest-rated movies on IMDb from 1920 to 2020.
 It provides insights into factors influencing a movie's success, such as runtime, genre, and certification.

 ## Dataset
-The dataset consists of 16 attributes including:
+The dataset consists of 16 attributes, key columns are:
 - **Series_Title**: Title of the movie or TV show.
 - **Released_Year**: Year of release.
 - **Certificate**: Age rating.